markuspluna/OBXwhitepaper/Whitepaper.md

 ### Security:

-To ensure that our derivatives and margin accounts are secure we use a variety of Stellar's features.
+We use a variety of Stellar's features to ensure that our derivatives and margin accounts are secure.

 - *Locking Accounts and Preauthorizing Transactions*
 In most of our protocols, we have accounts preauthorize transactions then lock themselves.
 This ensures that the only transactions they can post in the future are the preauthorized ones.
 We use this to lock funds in holding accounts until contract exercise.